 • Blueberries: You can use fresh or frozen blueberries.
 Wild blueberries are particularly nice here as they have a smaller shape that works well with the size of mini muffins and an intense berry flavor.

-• fresh lemon zest and fresh lemon juice OR 1 teaspoon cinnamon (optional)
+• Optional: Fresh lemon zest and fresh lemon juice OR 1 teaspoon cinnamon for more flavor.

 Step-by-Step Instructions